 - Can I be denied an apartment because I have Section 8?

 There are plenty of articles out there discussing Section 8, and the benefits of renting to people with Section 8 and vice versa.
 Having Section 8 is not a bad thing, on the contrary.
 Section 8 has a purpose, which is to help people who can’t pay the full rent.
-Who accepts a Section 8, however, can vary as a landlord can refuse Section 8 tenant if they are allowed to by state law (this differs state by state).
+Who accepts a Section 8, however, can vary as a landlord can refuse Section 8 tenants if they are allowed to by state law (this differs state by state).

 - Some of the common arguments for renting to people with Section 8: